nooqta/saiku/Contributing.md

-# Contributing to Question-Answering AI Agent
+# Contributing to Saiku AI Agent

-First off, thank you for considering contributing to Question-Answering AI Agent.
-It's people like you that make Question-Answering AI Agent such a great tool.
+First off, thank you for considering contributing to Saiku AI Agent.
+It's people like you that make Saiku AI Agent such a great tool.

 ## Getting Started